 Muxup is created and maintained by Alex Bradbury (also on LinkedIn).
 I'm lucky enough to work at Igalia, an open source consultancy working across a huge number of upstream open source projects.
 If you're interested in me and/or my colleagues working on something for you, then get in touch.

 Muxup aims to serve as a technical blog and index to my open source projects.
-See also: Muxup on Github and on Twitter.
+See also: Muxup on Github.

 Unless otherwise noted, all content is released under the Creative Commons Attribution 4.0 International license.
 The drawn images in the footer are taken from Google's Quick, Draw! dataset (also licensed under CC-BY 4.0).